Dana94/2019-website/blog/2021-01-15-docker-part-1.md

 - There is a [Docker Playground](https://labs.play-with-docker.com/) for practicing Docker in the browser.
 - There are also tons of [tutorials on the Docker site](https://www.docker.com/play-with-docker) to help you learn.
-- If using VS Code you can use the extensions [Docker by Microsoft](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) and [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to help.
+- If using VS Code you can use the extensions [Docker by Microsoft](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) to help.

 [Found a typo or problem?
 Edit this page.](https://github.com/Dana94/website/blob/master/blog/2021-01-15-docker-part-1.md)